Gilmoursa/Gilmoursa.github.io/_posts/blog/2015-11-04-Fake it til you make it.md

 - Add it to your `GemFile`
 - run `bundle` or `bundle install` if you've got key strokes to burn.

 Now let's pair **Fabrication** with **Faker**.
 To generate 300 fake people we must first create a recipe for our fake person.
 The person below has a name, email, and password.
 Pretty straight forward.
-Take a look below.
+Take a look.
 <script src="https://gist.github.com/Gilmoursa/22ce989e0045a8cb2c56.js"></script>

 Generating 300 instances of this fake person, each with their own unique hopes and desires, or at least names and email addresses is even easier.
-Just run this `10.times {Fabricate(:user)}`
+Just run this `300.times {Fabricate(:user)}`